Love/Hate (TV series): Reception

 The third season was further well received, with particular praise being given to the pacing, writing and cinematography, as well as Vaughan-Lawlor's portrayal of Nidge.
 The opening episode saw the show criticised for its graphic portrayal of rape; a large number of complaints were made to RTÉ over the depiction of rape and violence in this episode.
 The Dublin Rape Crisis Centre reported a large increase in the calls it received in the aftermath of the episode.
 Following the end of season three, The Guardian praised the show, comparing it to The Wire and The Sopranos, saying "what makes Love/Hate distinctive is the way in which the scripts ... [root] the mobster genre in the trends and tensions of contemporary Irish culture."

 The fourth season was not as well received; critics expressed disappointment at the hurried tying up of storylines, pacing of the plot and what was seen as a disappointing final episode.
 RTÉ received over a hundred complaints over a scene in the opening episode of the season, in which a cat was shot dead.

 The fifth season was considered an improvement on the fourth, though reviewers were critical about the storyline and predictable nature of some of the episodes.

 Throughout its run, the show was frequently accused of "glamourising" gangland violence; cast member Lynn Rafferty, who played Nadine, rejected these claims due to the frequent deaths of characters involved in the drug trade.

+Legacy

+Love/Hate is widely considered to be one of the greatest TV shows Ireland has ever produced; writing for the Irish Times in 2026, Ed Power described the show as a "slick gangland thriller", praising the strength of its cast.
+Assessment of the show has seen Nidge described as one of the greatest Irish characters in fiction.